-12 books that made a splash this year
+Books that made a splash in 2017

 For the discerning reader in your life, try one of these books - they and their authors have wowed the critics and awards judges this year…